imyelo/argon2-wasm-esm/README.md

 # argon2-wasm

-https://github.com/P-H-C/phc-winner-argon2compiled to WebAssembly using Emscripten and optimized for small size
+https://github.com/P-H-C/phc-winner-argon2 compiled to WebAssembly using Emscripten and optimized for small size

 argon2 run as WebAssembly.